2019ChenGong/PrivORL/README.md

 For baseline, we refer to the public repository in [SynMeter](https://github.com/zealscott/SynMeter)

-The code was tested on Python 3.8 and 3.9.
+The code was tested on Python 3.9.18.
 If you don't have MuJoCo installed, follow the instructions here: https://github.com/openai/mujoco-py#install-mujoco.

 ### 3.2 Dataset